pesricha/taipy-doc/docs/userman/gui/extension/dynamic_element/list_of_value_props.md

             )
         }
 ```
-The declaration of this dynamic element is very similar to what we created in the
-[Tabular properties](tabular_data_props.md).
 The detailed explanation of the code is as follows:

 - The *visual_label_list* element includes two properties: *lov* and *sort*.
-- The *lov* property has the type *PropertyType.lov*, meaning it holds a list of value and is dynamic.
+- The *lov* property has the type `PropertyType.lov^`, meaning it holds a list of values and is dynamic.
-- The *sort* property has the type *PropertyType.string*, meaning it holds a string value.
+- The *sort* property has the type `PropertyType.string^`, meaning it holds a string value.
 Because this property is
-  static, it would nevertheless not reflect changes in the bound variable values.
+  static, it is not updated automatically should the bound variable be changed.
-- The *get_name()* method in the *ExampleLibrary* class returns the name of the library as a string.
-This name is used
+- get_name() and get_elements() remain the same as in the previous stages of building the extension library example.
-  to identify the library within the Taipy GUI framework.
-- The *get_elements()* method in the *ExampleLibrary* class returns a dictionary of all elements that are part of this
-  library.
-Each element is defined with its properties and associated React component.

 ## Creating the React component {data-source="gui:doc/extension/example_library/front-end/src/VisualLabelList.tsx"}